What is a Concussion?

 When to seek help for a concussion?

-Left untreated, concussions can even inhibit growth in young children, and bring on early dementia for older patients.
+Left untreated, concussions can even inhibit growth in young children and bring on early dementia in older patients.
 Fortunately, the physiotherapy field is continually discovering new ways to help patients suffering from long-term concussion complications.
 If you believe you have suffered a concussion, please contact ProActive Physiotherapy so we can do a thorough exam and get you on a recovery plan.